humio/cloudfoundry2humio/README.md

 Then, update the CHANGELOG, tag and release.

 # The Humio Pivotal Cloud Foundry Tile

+_The tile is still under development and has not yet been released to Pivotal's marketplace_

 Deploying a tile into your Cloud Foundry environment requires administrator permissons.
 As it also requires access to an Ops Manager, this cannot be tried